-- Skin contact with sensitisers causes a local area of urticaria in some people.
-For example, chemicals, latex, cosmetics, plants, ointments, nettle stings, etc.
+- Skin contact with certain substances causes a local area of hives in some people - for example, chemicals, latex, cosmetics, plants, ointments, nettle stings, etc.

 Pine tree contact:

-- Physical urticaria.
-This is a type of urticaria in which a rash appears when the skin is physically stimulated.
+- Inducible urticaria - sometimes called physical urticaria.
+This is a type of hives in which a rash appears when the skin is physically stimulated.
 The most common is called dermatographism (dermatographia) when a rash develops over areas of skin which are firmly stroked.
-Sometimes an urticarial rash is caused by heat, cold, emotion, exercise, or strong sunlight.
-See separate leaflet called Physical Urticarias (Hives) for more details.
+In other cases, an urticarial rash is caused by heat, cold, emotion, exercise, or strong sunlight.
+See separate leaflet called Hives (Inducible Urticaria) for more details.

 Usually not.
 The rash is itchy but normally fades within a day or so and causes no harm.
-Most people with acute urticaria do not feel too unwell unless they have a cold or flu that is triggering the rash.
+Most people with hives (acute urticaria) do not feel too unwell unless they have a cold or flu that is triggering the rash.
 The cause of the rash is not known in more than half of cases and it is commonly a one-off event.

-However, urticaria may be more serious in the following situations:
+However, hives may be more serious in the following situations:

 - Food allergy.
 If a food allergy is the cause then the rash is likely to return each time you eat the particular food.
 This is more often a nuisance than serious.

 - Severe allergies.
 People who have a severe allergic reaction to peanuts, insect stings, etc, often have an urticarial rash as one of the symptoms.
 This is in addition to other symptoms such as severe angio-oedema, breathing difficulties, collapse, etc. A severe allergic reaction is called anaphylaxis.
 But note: most people with acute urticaria feel well and do not have anaphylaxis.